 - Applied data collection techniques; questionnaire design, interview and observation

-- Design, pilot and analyse results from questionnaires, observations and interviews;
+- Design, pilot and analyse results from questionnaires, observations and interviews

-- Writing up quantitative and qualitative research
+- Writing up review, quantitative and qualitative research

 - Reflexivity and the role of the researcher in qualitative research

-- Appropriately using a statistical package (SPSS) to assist with presentation and analysis of quantitative results;
+- Appropriately using a statistical package (SPSS) to assist with presentation and analysis of quantitative results

-- Appropriately applying a range of qualitative techniques/methods to assist with the analysis of qualitative results;
+- Appropriately applying a range of qualitative techniques/methods to assist with the analysis of qualitative results

 The student has a good understanding of the major components of the research process and demonstrates their understanding by selecting a relevant research question with appropriate methods chosen for addressing the question.
 Writing is clear and informative.